 Last weekend I visited the wild south of Italy, Naples (Napoli).
 I have enjoyed this beautiful country all the way from the southern island Sicily to the northern cities, such as Milan and Venice.
-But I haven’t found such special taste of life anywhere else than in Napoli.
+But I haven’t found such a special taste of life anywhere else than in Napoli.

-About another dangerous matter, the mafia, known by the name Camorra in Naples, it is these days more underground and a normal tourist rarely witnesses any events of it, but it’s still living.
-Already once before I posted about Gomorra, a true story of Camorrra written by Roberto Saviano.
+About another dangerous matter, the mafia, known by the name Camorra in Naples, is these days more underground and a normal tourist rarely witnesses any events of it, but it’s still living.
+Already once before I posted about Gomorra, a true story of Camorra written by Roberto Saviano.
 It explains the system very well and shows that mafia is definitely not a joke as few people seem to think, it is everyday life for many locals.

-Sea food is a must to try since by the Mediterranean you experience it with your every sense.
+Seafood is a must to try since by the Mediterranean you experience it with your every sense.
 You smell and see the waves, and you feel the warm Mediterranean breeze on your skin while the salty deliciousness takes over.
 As this octopus in the picture.